adaptingadapting/Holberton-SpeedrunAllChecksPercent/7hello_world/README.md

 task 4 is rather simple i have to say, but i cant see how it was necessary when we were just starting

 task 5 is just about using printf, simple as last time but cool that we had trouble doing this once and now its so easy

+task 6 this one is fine, if not a little tedious now that i know how to use printf already, but its fine